bloudcloudcomms/techdegree-project-1/README.md

 # Portfolio Project
-My first project with HTML and CSS.
+My first project with HTML and CSS to make a mock portfolio website.

-With my recent understanding of HTML and CSS, I added images, content, additional pages as well as CSS styling for the additional information.
+I built up from the provided HTML and CSS to include images, content, navagiation and additional pages.

 ![homepage](screenshots/home.png)